Vacationland (comedy show)

 Vacationland is a stand-up comedy series starring American author, actor, and humorist John Hodgman.
-Vacationland played in fifteen different cities, debuting on September 12, 2015 at the Wilbur Theatre in Boston, Massachusetts and ending on November 7, 2015 at Ohio University in Athens, Ohio with The Daily Show correspondent Jordan Klepper.
+Vacationland played in fifteen cities, debuting on September 12, 2015 at the Wilbur Theatre in Boston, Massachusetts and ending on November 7, 2015 at Ohio University in Athens, Ohio with The Daily Show correspondent Jordan Klepper.

 Premise

 Vacationland is a 75-minute one-person show presented by comedian John Hodgman.
 It is named after Maine's current nickname.